 - The skyscraper where this observatory is located, 30 Hudson Yards, was built in just four years and has 110 floors.
 Inside is a 650-ton pendulum that controls the balance of the building.

 - The Edge's elevators take less than a minute to ascend from the entrance to the observatory.
-They ascend at 18 feet per second.
+They ascend at 5.7 meters per second.

-- 30 Hudson Yards houses the offices of such famous companies as HBO or CNN.
+- Skyscraper 30 at Hudson Yards houses the offices of such famous companies as HBO and CNN.

-- On the 101st floor of the building is located Peak, a café restaurant with one of the most amazing views of New York.
+- On the 101st floor of the building is located Peak, the café-restaurant with one of the most amazing views of New York.

 Get to know the surroundings: Hudson Yards

-New York is a lively and constantly changing city.
-Not long ago, the luxurious and modern residential neighborhood that is today Hudson Yards was born, in an area formerly used as a train depot.
+New York is a lively and constantly changing city, and not long ago the huge, luxurious and modern residential neighborhood that is today Hudson Yards was born.
+This area is built on what was once a train depot.

-Such a large and central area has been the object of desire for builders and entrepreneurs who saw a gold mine in this sector of Midtown New York.
-For the moment, going up The Edge is the best excuse to discover Hudson Yards, but not the only one, as you will find about in the practical guide I've written about Things to do at Hudson Yards.
+Such a large and central area has been the object of desire for developers and entrepreneurs who saw a gold mine in these Midtown New York lands.
+For the moment, climbing The Edge is the best excuse to discover Hudson Yards, but not the only one, and I'll tell you about it in the practical guide I've written on 6 Things to do at Hudson Yards in NYC.

 Get to know the surroundings: stroll along the High Line

-The High Line dates back to the 1930s when trains that furnished New York with supplies ran along its tracks.
-Over time it fell into disuse and an association saved it from being dismantled, and this piece of history of this great city was turned into a space full of vegetation, mural art, and sculptures.
+The High Line dates back to the 30s of the twentieth century, when trains that supplied goods to New York ran along its tracks.
+Over time it fell into disuse and an association saved it from being dismantled as a piece of the history of this great city, to reconvert it into a space full of vegetation, mural art and sculptures.

-Plotted by garden designer Piet Oudolf, landscape designer James Corner and the Diller Scofidio + Renfro studio, the park created on the old elevated train tracks between Gansevoort Street and 34th Street offers a different perspective of the city along with mixed vegetation, art installations, wooden furniture and the preservation of the iconic High Line train tracks.
+Designed by garden designer Piet Oudolf, landscape designer James Corner and Diller Scofidio + Renfro, the park created on the old elevated train tracks between Gansevoort Street and 34th Street offers a different perspective of the city through the mix of weeds and other plants, art installations, wooden furniture and the preservation of the iconic High Line train tracks.

-The 1,24 mile walk that Hudson Tards provides takes about an hour to complete in a straight line.
+The walk in this elevated Hudson Yards park is 2 kilometers in a straight line and takes about an hour to complete.
 It is worth a visit any time of the year but I advise you to visit especially in spring or summer.
 You can read more in my article about Guide to the High Line in New York City.

 Get to know the surroundings: enter The Vessel

-Halfway between an artwork and a tourist attraction, The Vessel rises over 147 feet off the ground having 16 levels from the base to the top floor.
-It consists of 154 flights of stairs connecting 80 landings where you can stop to take in views of the Hudson River, The Shed cultural center, the High Line Park, or the surrounding skyscrapers.
+Halfway between a work of art and a tourist attraction, The Vessel rises more than 45 meters off the ground having 16 levels from the base to the top floor.
+It is made up of 154 flights of stairs connecting 80 landings where you can stop to take in views of the Hudson River, The Shed cultural center, the High Line park or the surrounding skyscrapers.

 But it is as spectacular on the outside as it is on the inside.
 The building's internal structure is also mesmerizing as you look down at the views to the ground.

-In its short life, it has become one of New York's most popular attractions and long lines form at the ticket office to get tickets.
-Luckily, getting your tickets for The Vessel in advance will guarantee you access and let you skip the queue.
+In its short life it has become one of New York's most popular attractions and long lines form at the ticket office to gain access.
+However, buying advance tickets for The Vessel will guarantee you entry and save you that waiting time.

-Other skyscrapers with amazing views of the New York skyline
+Other skyscrapers with views of the New York Skyline

-It is clear that New York is enjoyed both walking and from up high, and you must know by now that there are several buildings (some more or less iconic, others more or less modern) that offer viewpoints and observatories for the delight of its visitors.
-I have made a comparison table so that at a glance you can know the big differences between them:
+It is clear that New York is enjoyed both walking and from the heights, and you know that there are several buildings (some more or less mythical, others more or less modern) that offer viewpoints and observatories for the delight of its visitors.
+I have made a comparative table so that at a glance you can know the big differences between them:

 - Empire State